justjosias/zang/README.md

 What needs the most work (other than the API surface in general) is how to make tracks or songs.
 Currently, songs contain notes that set a frequency.
 That's it.
 The notes should be able to set other parameters.
 This applies also to curves, and to notes created on the fly in interactive applications.

+Also I should add a delay module.
+This would be the first module to require storing a buffer in its state.
+It will probably require an allocator because its buffer size would depend on the delay period.
+Also, if I want modular feedback (e.g. feed the output of the delay back into itself for an echo effect), the whole API will probably need to change to be aware of delay.
+This is preferable because otherwise, if you wanted echoes (possibly with effects such as a low pass filter), it would have to be baked into the delay module itself.
+Finally, as for the delay period being controllable (swept), I have no idea how that would work.
+I probably won't do it.

 ## Roadmap
 I want to polish up this library fairly soon.
 There are more modules I could add (e.g. delay) but I would rather move on to a second library providing more high-level features (stack or graph based system with dynamic allocations, and/or a text config language with a player app that autorefreshes when the text file is changed).